boonebgorges/forum-attachments-for-buddypress/readme.txt

 Gives members the ability to upload attachments on their posts.

-This plugin was originally created for bbPress by _ck_.
-See the original plugin page here: http://bbpress.org/plugins/topic/bb-attachments/.
-Ported to BuddyPress 1.1 by boonebgorges.
-Please do not go to _ck_ for support, as this port to BP has nothing to do with her!
-Direct compliments only to _ck_ (95% of the code is hers), complaints to boonebgorges (who probably screwed some stuff up!) http://teleogistic.net/code/buddypress/forum-attachments-for-buddypress
+It's a port of a plugin originally created for bbPress by _ck_.
+See the original plugin page here: http://bbpress.org/plugins/topic/bb-attachments/.  _ck_ is not supporting this plugin anymore.
+Insofar as the code works, it is thanks to her; insofar as it does not, it is my fault.http://teleogistic.net/code/buddypress/forum-attachments-for-buddypress

 Many thanks to slaFFik for his work on localizing this plugin!